dataheck/.github/profile/README.md

-DataHeck is a business that builds data infrastructure, primarily for clients that are currently using a manual spreadsheet-based process.
+DataHeck is my freelance business that builds data infrastructure, primarily for clients that are currently using a manual spreadsheet-based process.

-The following is our elevator pitch.
+The following is my elevator pitch.

 # Data Management Should Serve YOU